 Speech contests are a Toastmasters tradition.
 Each year the members of Founder’s District Toastmasters compete in the Humorous, Evaluation, Tall Tales, Table Topics and International speech contests.
 Competition begins with club contests and winners compete upward through the area, division and district levels.

-In the spring, the winner of the International Speech Contest at the District Conference will move on to compete in the semi-finals for the World Champion of Public Speaking held at the Toastmasters International Convention in August.
+The International competition has two additional levels — regional and international.
 The contests provide members another venue for speaking which further helps build speaking skills.
-Because of the level of preparation that can go into these speeches, it is often said that competing at the District level is equivalent to almost a year of normal club speeches!
+Because of the level of preparation that can go into these speeches, it is often said that speaking at the District level is equivalent to almost a year of normal club speeches!

 Planning a Successful Speech Contest